uclastudentmedia/tours-backend/docs/api.md

 ## Landmarks

 ### Landmark List
-Basic info about all of the landmarks
+Get all information about all of the landmarks
 ```
 GET /api/landmark/
 ```